csiro-data-school/python/_episodes/09-dictionaries.md

 *   **Union** is performed using `|` operator, or the method `union()`.
 *   **Intersection** is performed using `&` operator,or using the method `intersection()`.
-*   **Difference** of A and B (A - B) is a set of elements that are only in A but not in B. Similarly, B - A is a set of element in B but not in A. Difference is performed using `-` operator, or the method `difference()`.
+*   **Set Difference** of A and B (A - B) is a set of elements that are only in A but not in B. Similarly, B - A is a set of element in B but not in A. Difference is performed using `-` operator, or the method `difference()`.
 *   **Symmetric Difference** of A and B is a set of elements in both A and B except those that are common in both.
 Symmetric difference is performed using `^` operator, or the method `symmetric_difference()`.

 > ## Python set operation exercises